marczz/mzlinux_pages/system/xterminals.md

     Memory footprints: 18M res. / 16M shared {{< iref "#newtest15" "(2)" >}}.
 -   [roxterm](http://roxterm.sourceforge.net/) (GPL) heavier than
     lxterminal but easier to customize, it allows colour schemes.
-    It seems no more developped since 2016.
+    It is no more developped since 2016, and no more available in Debian.
 -   [Sakura](http://www.pleyades.net/david/projects/sakura) (GPL),
     has many tabs and configurable keybindings,  a contextual menu with some basic options but no preference profile.